-Substantial adverse impacts on fish and wildlife species are not expected.
-The PDT has yet to determine if mitigation will be required as part of the project.
+Substantial adverse impacts on fish and wildlife species as not been identified by the PDT.
+Mitigation will not be required as part of the project.

 • Is the project expected to have, before mitigation measures, more than a negligible adverse impact on an endangered or threatened species or their designated critical habitat?